 It takes more than your hard work and intelligence to be the prince.

 The terms used in the book are 500 years old and are more than outdated (Read abusive) today.
 Let’s understand few of them:

-Prince: In the entrepreneurial world, a prince is basically the founder of the start up.
+Prince: In the entrepreneurial world, a prince is basically the founder of the startup.
 In cases where there is more than one founder, then all are the princes.
 For the sake of argument only, the one who occupies the top position like CEO or the MD can be fairly assumed to be the prince.
-The rest without any discrimination can be assumed to be the brother of prince.
+The rest without any discrimination can be assumed to be the brother of a prince.
 Their fate is tied to the welfare of the kingdom.

 Kingdom: It is basically the business organization they have built.
-Such an organization can be inherited as family business or build from scratch with their ability or fortune as the book specifies.
+Such an organization can be inherited as a family business or build from scratch with their ability or fortune as the book specifies.
 It is the maintenance of the business that they all strive for.